Ovy95/Trial_Reminder/README.md

 Little fix ups and next stages for completion

-Email  address changed
+* Email  address changed

-Design CSS styling
+* Design CSS styling
+* Text message to be altered
-The email message to be alter saying the due date will be tomorrow like it does in the text message.
+* The email message to be alter saying the due date will be tomorrow like it does in the text message.
-Deployment
+* Deployment
-Testing to be added
+* Testing to be added

 # ScreenShots